bkleinen/lab-01-rails-starter-box/README.md

 * Bundler, Rails and Rake gems for both rubies

-## actually, you can get rid of the repository now
+## You can get rid of the Repository now

-If your machine is up and running you don'r really need the git repository any more.  you can do a
+If your virtual machine is up and running you don't really need this git repository any more.  you can do a

     cd rails-starter-box
-	rm -rf .git
+	rm -rf .git*

-to get rid of the repository.
-This will make it easier for you to create your own repositories for your own rails projects inside the box.
+to get rid of the repository, and .gitignore and .gitmodules.

+This will make it easier to create your own repositories for your own rails projects inside the box.